About GIS Centre

 - Advice regarding development of courses including GIS

-Access to data and software is offered for free to staff within Lund University.
-GIS-centre also offers teachers and researchers at Lund University free access to information and short courses related to GIS.
-There is also an opportunity to try GIS at the centre and have access to free self-study-material.
+Access to data and software is offered for staff within departments finansing the Lund University GIS Centre.
+GIS centre can also offer teachers and researchers at Lund University access to information and short courses related to GIS after agreement.

 Note that the GIS Centre is interested in collaboration with external organisations outside Lund University, including consultancies.

 The GIS Centre is formally part of the Department of Physical Geography and Ecosystem Science at the Faculty of Science.
-Director of GIS Centre is Prof. Petter Pilesjö.
+Director of GIS Centre are Andreas Persson and Ali Mansouria.